-Careers in Political Science: Education
+Careers in Political Science: Education and Teaching

 Teaching at the college-level requires a PhD degree and a sustained record of scholarship and professional activities.
 The outlook for college professors in political science has been guarded at best.
 The number of new openings in most fields has been limited and universities have increasingly relied on part-time professors to save money in times of budget-cuts.
 For further information, see the department’s Graduate Study webpage.